Supreme Court lifts restrictions on LA immigration stops set after agents swept up US citizens

-WASHINGTON (AP) — The Supreme Court on Monday cleared the way for federal agents to conduct sweeping immigration operations in Los Angeles, the latest victory for President Donald Trump's administration at the high court.

-The conservative majority lifted a restraining order from a judge who found that “roving patrols" were conducting indiscriminate arrests in LA.
-The order had barred agents from stopping people solely based on their race, language, job or location.
+The conservative majority lifted a restraining order from a judge who found that “roving patrols" were conducting indiscriminate stops in and around LA.
+The order had barred immigration agents from stopping people solely based on their race, language, job or location.
+The court's 6-3 decision followed a pattern of at least temporarily allowing some of the Republican administration's harshest policies, while leaving room for the possibility of a different outcome after the legal case plays out fully.
+The net effect, meanwhile, has Trump pushing ahead in many of the areas he considers most critical.

-Trump's Republican administration argued the order wrongly restricted agents carrying out its widespread crackdown on illegal immigration.
+The majority did not explain its reasoning, as is typical on the court's emergency docket.
+But Justice Brett Kavanaugh suggested the lower-court judge had gone too far in restricting how Immigration and Customs Enforcement agents can carry out brief stops for questioning.
+"The prospect of such after-the-fact judicial second-guessing and contempt proceedings will inevitably chill lawful immigration enforcement efforts," he wrote.

 U.S. District Judge Maame E. Frimpong in Los Angeles had found a “mountain of evidence” that enforcement tactics were violating the Constitution.
 The plaintiffs included U.S. citizens swept up in immigration stops.
 An appeals court had left Frimpong’s ruling in place.